Hyundai's South Korea labor woes strike again

 “We don’t like to strike.
 But the company has accepted part of our demand only after we staged strikes,” union spokesman Kwon Oh-il told Reuters.

 Hyundai Motor shares have shed $1.1 billion in market value since its wage talks collapsed on August 6.
-The company offered to resume wage talks this Friday, but the union had not yet decided whether to accept.
+The company offered to resume wage talks this Friday, but union chief Moon Yong-moon said he would return to the table only if the company offered a better deal.

 The union’s requests include performance pay equivalent to eight times the monthly base salary, and the one-off payment equivalent to 30 percent of the company’s $8.17 billion in 2012 profit.